How to Personalize a Motorhome

 New Wall and Floor

-After removing the sofa, we discovered vinyl flooring that didn’t match the ceramic tile floor in our coach.
-The paneling also had a taped seam that was coming off.
-After a quick visit to Home Depot, we installed self-adhesive vinyl squares with a color and pattern that matched our floors.
+With the sofa gone, we discovered that the slide’s vinyl flooring didn’t match our coach’s ceramic tile floor.
+The paneling also had tape on the seam.
+And that tape was coming off.
+After a quick visit to Home Depot, we installed self-adhesive vinyl squares in a color and pattern that matched our floors.

 We also purchased a 4′ x 8′ sheet of paneling to replace the original piece.
 Before installing it, Andy attached reflective insulation on the back wall with a spray adhesive.
 He also shortened the duct hose.